Everything You Need to Know About a Dependant’s Pass in Singapore

 With a Dependant’s Pass, you can also travel outside the country and re-enter through a quicker lane without the need for an entry visa.

-A Dependant’s Pass also allows you to apply for jobs and attend interviews, but you cannot legally work with one, so it’s not a work permit.
+While a dependant’s Pass allows you to apply for jobs and attend interviews, you cannot legally work with one, so it’s not a work permit.

 Who’s Eligible for a Dependant’s Pass?